aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.6.rst.txt

         In your program, the unknown name is `x`.
         A type hint found for `x` in the global scope.
         Perhaps you had written `x : 3` instead of `x = 3`.
+        The similar name `'e'` was found in the local scope.
     Execution stopped on line 31 of file 'TESTS:\except\test_name_error.py'.

        29: def test_name_error3():